nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.
       <br><br>

+### Configuring Class Manager

+###### Setup
+- Move the JAR file to a fresh directory.
+- Run and close the app before starting this test.
+(This is to ensure a fresh `classmanager.json` and `preferences.json`)<br>

+###### Test cases
+1. Configuring Class Manager with valid tutorial and assignment counts
+    - Enter: `config #t/3 #a/3`<br>
+        Expected: The list of students shown in the GUI is the same as the one in `classmanager.json`.
+    - Enter: `add n/John Doe p/999 e/john@gmail.com s/A0981234X c/T11`<br>
+        Expected: The student John Doe is added to the botton of the Student List.
+Details of John Doe are shown in the result display box.
+    - Enter: `view s/A0981234X`<br>
+        Expected: The student John Doe is shown in the view panel.
+The student's class information is shown in the view panel with the tutorial and assignment count both updated to 3.
+    - Enter: `present-all tut/1`<br>
+        Expected: All the students have their attendance marked for tutorial 1.
+The bar graph for all student's attendance is updated to show the attendance for tutorial 1.
+The attendance of John Doe for tutorial 1 is now present in the view panel.
+    - Enter: `config #t/4 #a/4`<br>
+        Expected: The list of students shown in the GUI is the same as the one in `classmanager.json`, but their attendance bar graph is reset to 0.
+    - Enter: `view s/A0981234X`<br>
+        Expected: The student John Doe is shown in the view panel.
+The student's class information is shown in the view panel with the tutorial and assignment count both updated to 4.
+The student's attendance for tutorial 1 is now absent.
+    <br><br>

+2. Configuring Class Manager with tutorial count less than 1
+    - Enter: `config #t/0 #a/3`<br>
+      Expected: Error message `Invalid count values!
+The count value of tutorials cannot be less than 1.`
+      <br><br>
+3. Configuring Class Manager with valid tutorial count but missing assignment count
+    - Enter: `config #t/10`<br>
+      Expected: Error message: `Invalid command format!
+                                config: Configures Class Manager with the module information.
+                                WARNING: Configuring Class Manager resets the grades, attendance and class participation details of all students.
+This cannot be undone.
+                                The default Class Manager is configured with 13 tutorials and 6 assignments.
+                                Parameters: #t/TUTORIAL_COUNT #a/ASSIGNMENT_COUNT
+                                Example: config #t/10 #a/4`
+      <br><br>

+### Display help

+1. Displaying help.

+   1. Test case: `help`<br>
+      Expected: The help window with list of commands is shown.
+      <br><br>

+### Adding a student

+1. Adding a new student to Class Manager.

+   1. Test case: `add n/NAME s/STUDENT_NUMBER e/EMAIL`<br>
+      Expected: The student with NAME, STUDENT_NUMBER and EMAIL is added to the list.
+Details of the added student shown in the result display box.
+      <br><br>

+2. Adding an already existing student to Class Manager.

+   1. Test case: Student Number that is already present in the list <br>
+      Expected: No student is added.
+Error details shown in the result display box.
+      <br><br>

+3. Adding a student without some required fields <br>
+   1. Test Case: `add n/NAME s/STUDENT_NUMBER e/EMAIL`, `add n/NAME s/PHONE e/EMAIL`<br>
+      Expected: No student is added.
+Error details shown in the result display box.
+      <br><br>

+### Adding a comment to a student

+1. Adding a comment to a student in Class Manager.

+   1. Test case: `comment s/STUDENT_NUMBER cm/COMMENT`<br>
+      Expected: The student with STUDENT_NUMBER is edited to have the new COMMENT.
+      <br><br>

+2. Adding a comment to a student where the student is not in Class Manager (Invalid Student Number).

+   1. Test case: Comment command with Student Number that is not present in the list <br>
+      Expected: No student is edited.
+Error details shown in the result display box.
+      <br><br>

+3. Adding a comment to a student where the new comment is empty.

+   1. Test case: `comment s/STUDENT_NUMBER cm/`<br>
+      Expected: Student is edited to have an empty comment.
+      <br><br>

 ### Deleting a student

 1. Deleting a student from Class Manager.